×

 Braze alloy selection for brazing of carbides

 Tungsten carbide is difficult to wet.
-Silver braze alloys with small additions of Nickel (Ni) are typically used to braze carbides to steel.
+Silver braze alloys with small additions of Nickel (Ni) typically braze carbides to steel.
 Of course, both the carbide and steel must be clean so the molten braze alloy can wet the mating surfaces completely.
 Many users will grind the carbide surface to create a clean surface for brazing.
 Grinding also has the advantage of flattening the surface topography of the carbide which can aid with braze alloy wetting and adhesion.
 Steel components, similarly, would need to be degreased and cleaned to remove any residual grease, oil, dirt, or other surface contaminants.
 For more on brazing best practices please read this article, “The Steps for Brazing Success.”

 Induction brazing is a very adaptable process for joining carbide tips, particularly within a production environment.
 Induction brazing has many advantages over other common heating methods.
 Reasons to consider using induction heat include: